Skip to content

 Budget: What Will It Actually Cost?

-Japan's weak yen has made the country more accessible than it was three or four years ago, and budget travel is genuinely feasible: capsule hotels, convenience store meals (which are legitimately excellent), and IC card transit keep costs manageable.
-But a week in South Korea will stretch your budget further, with better-value accommodation, cheaper KTX train tickets, and the banchan effect — where every meal comes with 4–10 free side dishes.
+Japan's weak yen has made the country more accessible than it was in 2022–2023, and budget travel is genuinely feasible: capsule hotels, convenience store meals (which are legitimately excellent), and IC card transit keep costs manageable.
+If you're covering several regions, the nationwide Japan Rail Pass costs ¥50,000 for 7 days (¥80,000 for 14, ¥100,000 for 21).
+From October 1, 2026 overseas-agency prices rise about 5–6% — to ¥53,000, ¥84,000 and ¥105,000 — while the official online rate holds at the old price for now, so buy direct if you can.
+Still, a week in South Korea will stretch your budget further, with better-value accommodation, KTX tickets at roughly half the price of the equivalent Shinkansen leg, and the banchan effect — where every meal comes with 4–10 free side dishes.

-Sources: Budget Your Trip – South Korea, Trip to Japan – 2025 Travel Costs
+Sources: Budget Your Trip – South Korea, Budget Your Trip – Japan, Japan Rail Pass official prices

 When to Go